 A Contact that has been deleted/removed from an Email Campaign.
 When uploading contacts, duplicate contacts are removed by default upon upload/add unless the "Allow Duplicates" setting is enabled.
 Contacts can also be deleted manually.
 Removed/Deleted contacts cannot be restored.
 See Contact Status Definitions.

-A Reporting Value is an internal value that is not visible to respondents that is stored alongside your answer options.
+A Reporting Value is an internal value that is stored alongside your answer options.
 Reporting values are used for analysis purposes in reports and exports.
 Reporting Values will be the same as your answer option titles unless you specify something else.
 Learn more about Reporting Values!

 Reports allow you to aggregate or summarize data from your surveys in various formats.
 The Standard Report is the most popular report type.